stacks-network/stacks-core/sip/sip-007-stacking-consensus.md

-To reduce the complexity of the consensus algorithm, Stacking reward cycles are fixed length --- if fewer addresses participate in the Stacking rewards than there are slots in the cycle, then for the remaining blocks, all miners must send funds to burn addresses.
+To reduce the complexity of the consensus algorithm, Stacking reward cycles are fixed length --- if fewer addresses participate in the Stacking rewards than there are slots in the cycle, then the remaining slots are filled with *burn* addresses.
+Burn addresses are included in miner commitments at fixed intervals (e.g, if there are 1000 burn addresses for a reward cycle, then each miner commitment would have 1 burn address as an output).

 ## Adjusting Reward Threshold Based on Participation